ddrown/chrony-graph/GRAPHS.md

 # Definitions

+- CDF = cumulative distribution function.
+Another way of looking at a histogram, it shows how likely a given value is
 - clock offset = the difference between the actual time and the local clock's time.
 (Also can be called phase offset)
 - frequency offset = the difference between the local clock's actual frequency and its expected frequency (usually in parts per million, ppm)
 - jitter = the short term change in a value